ettoreciarcia/k8s-flow/README.md

 ___
 ### 3. **Deploy**

-### 3.1 Write Kubernetes manifest to deploy Deployment
+### 3.1 Write Kubernetes manifest ()

-In a first step we distribute the images by hand to make sure everything is ok and that the right environment variables are passed, in a second step we proceed with elmizing the solution.
+**These manifests are only intended to port the application to kubernetes and have a skeleton to build the helm from** In a first step we distribute the images by hand to make sure everything is ok and that the right environment variables are passed, in a second step we proceed with elmizing the solution.

 For the deployment on Kubernetes let's generate the manifest of the 2 deployments: